Essential nutrients for plants

 These are needed in very small amounts and are often part of plant foods used to feed lime-hating (ericaceous) plants and those growing in hanging baskets, pots and other containers.
 They include iron, manganese, copper, zinc, molybdenum and boron.

 The best plant food to use is the one that most closely matches the needs of the plant.
-You will find there are granular products that are applied direct to soil that give long-term feeding that lasts for several weeks or months, ones that are diluted in water before application that need to be applied regularly or continuous release feeds that supply nutrients for up to 6 months from one application.
+You will find there are granular products that are applied directly to the soil that give long-term feeding that lasts for several weeks or months, ones that are diluted in water before application that need to be applied regularly or continuous-release feeds that supply nutrient for up to 6 months from one application.

 Traditional plant food products are man-made and provide carefully balanced nutrients that are released either quickly or in a slow-release way over several months.